 In most cases, supplanting L-carnitine into the diet of healthy dogs is unnecessary, although many pet owners choose to take a preventative approach and give their dogs small amounts regardless.

 Some commercial pet foods include L-carnitine too.
 In general, this is a fairly safe practice because the supplements will be broken down by your dog’s body and excreted as waste if they are not needed.
 Plus, L-carnitine supplements are fairly inexpensive.

 There are few side effects associated with the supplementing of L-carnitine in dogs, and it is considered safe overall.
 Minor side effects have been reported, however, including stomach issues, nausea, diarrhea, and loss of appetite.
 As with any form of supplemental nutrients, it’s best to consult your vet first.

-What about L-carnitine in pet food?
+What About L-carnitine in Pet Food?

 There are claims and even studies conducted around the premise that including L-carnitine in pet food can help with weight loss in overweight dogs.
 However, this has been shown to have a negligible effect on both weight control and weight reduction, and a reduction in overall caloric intake is effective on its own.

-However, there is some evidence that including L-carnitine in the diet of working dogs may benefit their performance and recovery and aid in muscle repair.
+However, there is evidence that including L-carnitine in the diet of working dogs may benefit their performance and recovery and aid in muscle repair.
 In one study, Labradors that were supplemented with L-carnitine showed improvements in performance, muscle recovery, and body composition and showed less oxidative stress during strenuous exercise sessions.

 Featured Image: LightField Studios, Shutterstock